Iftekhar1981/Video-Game-Sales-/README.md

 with the video game market in Japan and the global video game market.
 We intend to examine the crucial elements that determine a video game's success and how this success varies globally.
 We will cover the following questons to guide our analysis:
- How do certain game atributes such as genre, platorm and publisher affect video games sales worldwide?
+*How do certain game atributes such as genre, platorm and publisher affect video games sales worldwide?
- How do video game sales differ from region to region?
+*How do video game sales differ from region to region?
- How have video game sales been across the year from 2000 to 2009 and vary from region to region?
+*How have video game sales been across the year from 2000 to 2009 and vary from region to region?
 In additon, we will make a predicton regarding sales for a partcular genre for the years 2010 to 2019.
 After that we will compare our predicted sales values with the actual historical values.
 To check how accurate our predicton was.